-We are back now with Batman: Prey.
+Here we are with Batman: Prey.

 This 1990 book follows up on Hugo Strange after his appearance in the Monster Men and really really shows you why his surname fits him so well (Cue Mannequin Sex).
 This book isn’t regarded as canon by some but to please the ones who do, I’ve read it!
 After going through it, it raises a lot of questions.

-Should this book be cemented in the dark knight’s history or should it be avoided in the same way you avoid your Wanker Uncle Bobby until it’s your birthday and you need money cos those Batman comics don’t pay for themselves?
+Should this book be cemented in The Dark Knight’s history or should it be avoided in the same way you avoid your Wanker Uncle Bobby until it’s your birthday and you need money cos those Batman comics don’t pay for themselves?
 Read my review to find out.

 “The Very Genesis Of This Tormented Figure Might Well Be Traced Back To The Traumatic Events Of A Single Night”

 Firstly the Art by Paul Gulacy really helps the book to fit it into the run so far.
 It’s dark, grounded and realistic.
 This compliments the tones of the last few books and aligns it with the style that was brought to the forefront in Year One.

 The colour palette used within the pages helps pull you into this dark and grimey world and this is one of the best looking works so far.
 That doesn’t mean it’s perfect though.